arnoldkouya/bandama-app-lite/README.md

 # Bandama Skeleton

-This is a simple skeleton project for Bandama that includes Monolog.
+This is a simple skeleton project for [Bandama Framework](https://github.com/jfyoboue/bandama-framework) that includes Monolog.

 ## Create a new project